Cognigy/Documentation/docs/en/docs/ai/generative-ai.md

 8. *(Optional)* Activate **Generate Synonyms**.
 Synonyms help virtual agents understand and recognize different variations of the same concept.
 Up to five synonyms will be generated for each keyphrase.
 9. Click **Create**.

-When Lexicon Editor with new keyphrases is opened, you can edit, delete, or add new ones manually.
+When the Lexicon Editor with new keyphrases is opened, you can edit, delete, or add new ones manually.

 <figure>
   <img class="image-center" src="{{config.site_url}}ai/images/generating-lexicons.png" width="90%" />